Roke49/Udacity_P6_V1/README.md

 has increased only slightly during the decades of the CDC study, while the number of abnormally hot summer days has gone up almost 3-fold from the beginning to the end of the study period.
 This will be followed by a map of the US showing, at a county level, the average heat wave days over the span of the study, using an animation to step through the period, perhaps in 5-year increments.
+Line charts are chosen as the best type to show changes over time.
+Different colors will be used for the charts of global temperature and the heat wave days allowing them to be displayed on the same chart.
+Temperature and number of days are encoded using position.
+On the choropleth map temperature is encoded using color saturation, and location by position on the map.
 ### Revision 1:
 I felt that the dataset needed more of an introduction, so provided this on this first page which is now index.html.
 Moved the line chart to a separate page and eliminated the explanatory text from the visualization.
 Added dashed lines showing